hengshuaiyao/HengshuaiYao.github.io/README.md

 <div align="center">
 <img align="center" src="videos/strength_1st_component.png" alt="hi" class="inline"/>
 </div>
-Our results show that the strength of the first component is strongly correlated with generalization.
+Our results show that **the strength of the first component is strongly correlated with generalization**.
 For example, the above plot shows that VGG19's first singular value is much larger than the better-generalization ResNet18 and DLA.

 ---